The Symmetry Taco: Equivalences between Gapped, Gapless, and Mixed-State SPTs: Mixed-State SymTFT: Folded Boundaries as Mixed-State SPTs

 Let us begin with the Abelian case.
 Suppose that $\rho_0 = \ket{\psi_0}\bra{\psi_0}$ describes a $2+1$d pure state hosting Abelian topological order, $\mathcal{C}$.
 Its corresponding Choi state $\kket{\rho_0}$ then describes a bilayer topological order, $\mathcal{C}\times \overline{\mathcal{C}}$.
 Suppose now that we subject $\rho_0$ to a local finite-depth quantum channel $\mathcal{E}[\cdot]$, which can be understood as forcing the incoherent proliferation of anyon excitations.
 The resulting density matrix $\rho \equiv \cE[\rho_0]$ then describes a mixed-state topological order, as discussed in Refs.~\cite{Sohal2025,Ellison2025}.
 The Choi state $\kket{\rho}$ of this decohered density matrix again describes a topological order in the doubled Hilbert space.

 In the doubled space, the effect of the decoherence on the original state $\kket{\rho_0}$ is to induce the conventional condensation of bulk anyons~\cite{bao2023mixed}.
-In the following, for ease of comparison with the discussion of folded boundaries, we use the notation $(a,b) \sim a_+ b_-$.
-Let us define the indicator function $M_{(a,b)}$ as in Eq.~\eqref{eq:indicator-function} to keep track of which anyons from the original TO are condensed, where $a$ ($b$) lives in the ket (bra) space: $(a,b) \in \mathcal{C}\times \overline{\mathcal{C}}$.
+Let us define the indicator function $M_{a,b} \equiv M_{a_+ b_-}$ as in Eq.~\eqref{eq:indicator-function} to keep track of which anyons from the original TO are condensed, where $a_+$ ($b_-$) lives in the ket (bra) space: $a_+ b_- \in \mathcal{C}\times \overline{\mathcal{C}}$.
 Now, for an anyon $a$, we can write down a Wilson line operator $W_a^\gamma$ on an open string $\gamma$, which creates $a$ and its conjugate $\bar a$ at its endpoints.
 An anyon $a$ is condensed if $W_a^\gamma$ exhibits long-range correlation as a function of the distance between the end-points of the open string $\gamma$.
 For ease of presentation, we restrict ourselves to ``fixed-point" states in which the anyons have been maximally decohered~\cite{Sohal2025}--in this case an anyon $a$ is condensed if the application of the open string operator $W_a^\gamma$ leaves $\rho$ unchanged.
-Suppose $(a,\bar b)$ is condensed; then,
+Suppose $a_+ \bar{b}_-$ is condensed; then,

-by Hermiticity, so $(b, \bar{a})$ is also condensed.
-Thus, if $M_{(a,b)} = 1$, then we must have $M_{(\bar{b},\bar{a})} = M_{(b,a)} =1$, where the second equality follows since the condensed anyons form a group.
+by Hermiticity, so $b_+ \bar{a}_-$ is also condensed.
+Thus, if $M_{a,b} = 1$, then we must have $M_{\bar{b},\bar{a}} = M_{b,a} =1$, where the second equality follows since the condensed anyons form a group.
 Hence, we see that Hermiticity leads to the condition that anyon condensation is symmetric between the two layers.

 Next, the fact that $\rho$ is positive semi-definite implies that we may write it in the form $\rho = \sqrt{\rho} \sqrt{\rho}$ for a unique, positive operator $\sqrt{\rho}$.
 Then, we have (dropping the explicit dependence on $\gamma$)